mvirgo/Vehicle-Detection/README.md

 From there, implementing the additional scales took some re-tooling of my original pipeline.
 Once I did that, I was then detecting too many vehicles again, even with the improved classifier.
 Once I went back and raised my heatmap threshold, that problem was solved.

 My model would have some interesting results if it was driving down a road with cars parked on either side or on a more open road (whereas the project video has a middle divider blocking the other side).
 Especially with a lot of parked cars, there could be a gigantic bounding box all along the side of the image.

-My model does still have a few moments where it detects false positives or stops detecting a vehicle.
-An additional implementation I could use is to average the box boundaries over a few images, so a single frame or two with a false positive would go away, vehicles would consistently stay detected frame-to-frame, and even the box boundaries themselves would be a little more consistent.

 As seen above, if I want to detect vehicles and lanes at the same time, I could probably retool my functions to either run more in parallel or otherwise not draw the vehicle detections onto the image until already pulling the lane line detection as well.
 This would prevent the issue late in the combined video where the lane line detection fails.